Alaska Adult Online Individual Psychotherapy Services

 Are you facing a seemingly inescapable feeling of failure?

-My work supports clients who may be coping with a new medical diagnosis, experiencing relationship/marriage difficulties, starting college (at any age), expecting a new child, navigating career changes, enduring grief, and more.
+My work supports clients who may be coping with a new medical diagnosis, experiencing relationship/marriage difficulties, starting college (at any age), sleep difficulties, expecting a new child, navigating career changes, enduring grief, and more.

 Our sessions will be geared towards your goals while prioritizing your emotions, well-being, and process, in "real-time."